iiamit/cisotrack/index.md

 ## Past Events
 ### RSA Conference 2020
-We plan to hold the second CISO Track during RSA Conference in February 25th, 2020.
-Thanks to the support from Cloudflare, we will hold the track at their offices during the day.
+We held the second CISO Track during RSA Conference in February 25th, 2020.
+Thanks to the support from Cloudflare, we hosted the track at their offices.

-Applications are closed, and we are fully registered.

 #### Topics ####
-Based on the participant feedback, the topics covered will include:
+The following sessions were held, where available the proceedings are linked:
++ SIEM
 + DevOps Security
-+ Board Communication
-+ Incident and Crisis Management
-+ Supply Chain Risk Management
++ [Supply Chain Risk Management][docs/CISOTrackRSA2020-3-SupplyChainRiskManagement.pdf]
++ [Incident and Crisis Management][docs/CISOTrackRSA2020-4-IncidentCrisisManagement.pdf]
++ [Board Communication][docs/CISOTrackRSA2020-5-BoardCommunications.pdf]
-+ SIEM
++ [UnConference][docs/CISOTrackRSA2020-6-UnconferenceClosing.pdf]

-The event proceedings will be published here soon.

 ### BSidesLV 2019
 The CISO track has been created in 2019 and was initially run as part of [BSides Las Vegas](https://www.bsideslv.org/ciso-track/).